-1. 'Book Review of Handbook of Open, Distance, and Digital Education (HODDE)' - edited by Prof. Dr. Olaf Zawacki-Richter and Prof. Dr. Insung Jung, is an open-source reference book.
+1. 'Book Review of The ADA Book - by Curley A.

-Keywords: Open learning, distance education, digital education, online learning, open and distance learning.

-European Journal of Open, Distance and E-Learning

-(EURODL), an electronic, multi-media, open access journal.
+Source: Baldwin, P (2024).
+Athena Unbound: Why and How Scholarly Knowledge Should be Free for All.
+Cambridge, MA, MIT Press.
+ISBN 978-0-2623-7395-1.
+Keywords: Independent learning, scholarly publishing, knowledge sharing, open access, accessibility in education, and independent researchers.
+European Journal of Open, Distance and E-Learning (EURODL), an electronic, multi-media, open access journal.
 It publishes the accounts of research and presents scholarly work and solid information about open, distance, online and e-learning in technology-enhanced education and training in its most inclusive definition.

-Published in the Latest Issue of EURODL, Vol. 25 (2023): Issue 1 (March 2023), article titles include:
+Published in the Latest Issue of EURODL, Vol. 26 (2024): Issue 1 (March 2024), article titles include: - 'Critical factors affecting student satisfaction in a distance learning environment.' and - 'The effect of digital literacy on student identity and inclusion: insights from the University of Western Macedonia. been specifically designed for the online environment.

-- 'An analysis of team projects outcomes from student and instructor perspectives in online computing degrees'. - One of the core aims of higher education is to provide an environment for students to acquire essential skills that will help them in the workplace.
-The purpose of this study is to review the delivery of a team assessment format that has been been specifically designed for the online environment.